 This story was submitted to Love What Matters by Alex Frost of Santa Barbara, California.
 Follow her journey on Instagram here and her website here.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more from Alex here: